DineshGauda/data_warehouse_demography/README.md

 1. Load 'CountriesSSISProject' as Integration Project in Visual Studio.
 2. Load 'CountriesSSASProject' as Multidimensional project in Visual Studio.
 3. Run 'CountriesSSISProject' and then 'CountriesSSASProject' in Visual Studio.
+4. BI.twb contains Data Visualisation sheets which demonstrates three non-trivial business queries answered on the the deployed OLAP cube.